How an engine’s fuel pump works

 The symptoms of a faulty fuel pump may be confused with a clogged fuel filter or mis-fuelling, so it’s important to get the problem diagnosed properly before you begin work - an error code generated by the onboard computer is a good place to start.

-All cars are slightly different, so if it is time to change your fuel pump, use our before you begin checklist, and find your car for specific instructions.
+All cars are slightly different, so if it is time to change your fuel pump, use our before-you-begin checklist, and find your car for specific instructions.

-How to change your fuel pump
+How to replace your fuel pump

 A very brief summary of the task: